demisto/content-docs/docs/integrations/api-execution-metrics.md

 urls = ['sample_url.com/successful', 'sample_url.com/general-error', 'sample_url.com/ratelimited']

 for url in urls:
-    # Your implementation will likely have it's own logic regarding what the result is of an API call
+    # Your implementation will likely have it's own logic regarding what the result is of an API call.
     if url.is_success:
         # When a result is to be recorded, it's necessary to increment the metric by a given amount.
         execution_metrics.success += 1